Board of Directors

 Dana previously served in several nonprofit management roles, including the former Minnesota Alliance for Progressive Action (MAPA), originally co-founded by the late U.S. Sen. Paul Wellstone.
 Dana was serving as MAPA’s co-Executive Director in 2002 during which Wellstone and others died in a northern Minnesota plane crash.
 Dana is also a former board member and past president for the Minnesota Coalition for the Homeless.
 He currently serves on the board of the Arts Center of Saint Peter.

 Dana and his late wife, Kim, have six children and eight grand-children.

 Board Member Biographies

 Chris Johnson is proud to be co-founder (with Kim Devine-Johnson) of POI.
 Much of his work here grows from the same roots as a nearly 30-year career in teaching, mentoring, speaking, writing, facilitation, and consulting.
-He’s recently launched a new endeavor called The Milkweed Group, LLC, whose mission is to create safe, courageous spaces that nourish inner wisdom, sharpen clarity of purpose, and fuel capacity to live and lead for a better world.
+He is the principal of the Milkweed Group, LLC, whose mission is to create safe, courageous spaces that nourish inner wisdom, sharpen clarity of purpose, and fuel capacity to live and lead for a better world.